zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-2.md

       server.shutdown()
 ...
 ```
+(Note: I forgot to add the print statement in part 1)
 # Conclusion
 That was an awesome ride, I love it.
 In my next post, I'll probably go into either making a simple Template engine, or a Database class